“The world is a book, and those who do not travel read only a page.”

 - Sleep and Flight Times: In the past, I would have booked an early morning flight, stayed up late packing, skipped breakfast, and hit the airport on a few hours of sleep.
 Now, that’s not a choice I’m willing to make.
 Sleep is too important.
 Instead, I chose afternoon flights that gave me time to get a full night’s sleep and eat a healthy breakfast at home.

 - Food for the Plane: My flights were short – under 3 hours.
 So, I packed a simple lunch: a pre-cooked hamburger (flavored with herbs), 1/2 an avocado sprinkled with salt and lemon juice, and some grapes.
 I also packed a fork wrapped in a napkin.
 Since I live a 2-hour drive from the airport, I put my lunch in a little cooler with an ice pack for the drive, and then transferred it to my backpack when I arrived at the airport.
 I also packed some non-perishable foods, in case my flight was delayed.
 I brought along some Epic Bison Bars, Wild Zora Lamb Bars, and Paleo Angel Power Balls.
 If you have long flights, you’ll want to eat your perishable food shortly after takeoff, and save the non-perishables for later.
-TSA rules allow you to bring food on the plane, but they restrict liquids.
-You can buy water once you get through security.
-Update: Check out the reader comments below for ways to get around the liquid restrictions, and also a description of a handy eBags carry-on cooler.
+A waited to buy bottled water until after I passed through security.
+TSA rules allow you to bring solid food on the plane, but they restrict liquids.
+Be aware that anything that falls between these two categories is considered a paste and might get confiscated (like guacamole or jam).
+The good news is that freezing pastes and liquids makes them solid, and TSA usually allows anything frozen through security.
+Note: rules may vary on international flights.
+Update: Thanks to a reader recommendation, I now always travel with this eBags carry-on cooler.

 - Grocery Shopping Upon Arrival: Before leaving home, I found the nearest Whole Foods to each airport, and planned to shop for my essentials on the way to my family’s house.
 The plan was different for each trip.
 On Cape Cod, there’s a fish market and grocery store near my parents’ home.
 My parents eat their main meal mid-day, and we agreed to prepare AIP-friendly seafood and vegetables.
 Everyone makes their own breakfast and dinner, so I planned to have meat and veggie dinners, eating the leftovers for breakfast.
 The schedule was going to be relaxed, so I would have time to source food daily.
 The only things I needed at Whole Foods were some things I couldn’t find at the local grocer: real olive oil, Herbamare, raw sauerkraut, raw kombucha, and dinner for my first night (I made a hearty salad from their salad bar).
 In Kansas, life was going to be busy.
 Lots of people, lots of activities, and I wouldn’t have time to shop for food every day.
 It also didn’t feel reasonable to ask everyone to eat AIP-friendly meals.
 Instead, I bought a bunch of food to batch-cook the first night.
 Then, the family ate the way they always do, and I just heated up my own food each meal and shared their table.
-For these reasons, my grocery list at the Kansas Whole foods was longer: in addition to the items mentioned above, I bought enough meat and veggies for all my dinners (and leftover breakfasts); salad ingredients for lunch (mixed greens, raw veggies, avocados, and high-omega canned tuna); and fruit for snacks.
+For these reasons, my grocery list at the Kansas Whole foods was longer: in addition to the items mentioned above, I bought enough meat and veggies for all my dinners (and leftover breakfasts); salad ingredients for lunch (mixed greens, raw veggies, avocados, and high-omega tuna); and fruit for snacks.
 I think the key to meal planning while on vacation is to keep it simple.
 No fancy recipes, no lengthy ingredients, just high quality food that’s easy to prepare and will keep you from being hungry.
-Update: There’s now another option for travel food: Paleo on the Go.
-They ship anywhere in the USA and have a large, delicious, AIP-friendly menu.
-That means you don’t need to cook on vacation at all, if you don’t want to!
-Here’s my review from my summer vacation.

 - Food Planning for Arrival Home: I planned my return flight the same way: I booked an afternoon flight, ate breakfast with my family, packed a similar lunch (cooked chicken, sliced carrots and blueberries), and had some non-perishables as backup in case of plane delay.
 The other thing to keep in mind is dinner when you get home.
 If you’ve been gone for a while, your fridge is likely to be empty.
 The week before I left, I simply doubled a couple of recipes, and froze the leftovers.
 When I arrived home, all I had to do was reheat my homemade frozen meals until I had time to go to the grocery store and restock my home.